trinodb/trino/docs/src/main/sphinx/develop/connectors.rst

 Given a split and a list of columns, the record set provider is responsible for delivering data to the Trino execution engine.
-It creates a ``RecordSet``, which in turn creates a ``RecordCursor`` that is used by Trino to read the column values for each row.
+It creates a ``RecordSet``, which in turn creates a ``RecordCursor`` that's used by Trino to read the column values for each row.

 .. _connector-page-source-provider: